 Thrive in another culture when you spend a year studying abroad!
 This will not only give you the chance to practice your language skills, but also to build your socio-cultural awareness, writing, reading and listening skills.
 While you are studying abroad, you will also take in the scenery and historic and cultural landmarks, and get to experience life in another country!
 All of your financial aid from E-town College accompanies you to help keep costs manageable.

 Student employment positions as student assistants and language tutors in the Center for Student Success are available to Modern Language majors.
-In addition, the Center for Global Understanding and Peacemaking, the Office of Study Abroad, Residence Life, and the Office of International Student Services host programming of international interest, and the Center for Civic and Community Engagement offers volunteer opportunities such as ESL tutoring.
+In addition, the Center for Global Understanding and Peacemaking, the Office of Study Abroad, Residence Life, and the Office of International Students and Scholars host programming of international interest, and the Center for Civic and Community Engagement offers volunteer opportunities such as ESL tutoring.